Cheryl Burke Teases Possible End to Dancing With the Stars Career - E! Online

 As Dancing With the Stars continues with another must-see season, fans can't get enough of Cheryl Burke and her partner AJ McLean.

 But while appearing on the Nov.
-2 episode of Chicks in the Office podcast, Cheryl revealed that her time as a professional dancer on ABC's long-running series won't last forever.
+2 episode of Barstool Sports' Chicks in the Office podcast, Cheryl revealed that her time as a professional dancer on ABC's long-running series won't last forever.

 "My hips don't lie and I'm starting to get tendonitis," she shared.
 "For a woman, as far as ballroom dancing competitively goes, normally in their 30s [you retire]—I'm 36—so it's time to hang up those shoes."